Nursing homes represent more than 1 in 4 COVID-19 deaths

 Consumers will have access to coronavirus information through Medicare’s NursingHomeCompare website.
 They will be able to look up individual nursing homes to learn the number of cases and deaths among residents and staff.
 Data are expected to be updated weekly.

-CMS head Verma says nursing home reporting required by her agency will “constitute the backbone of a nationwide COVID-19 surveillance system” to identify and contain expected rebounds of the virus as communities reopen businesses and schools.
+CMS head Verma says nursing home reporting required by her agency will “constitute the backbone of a nationwide COVID-19 surveillance system” to identify and contain expected rebounds of the virus as communities reopen.
 The nation’s first major outbreak, reported in late February, was in a Seattle-area nursing home.

 The nursing home industry says it’s going to need much more help from the federal government to regularly test staff and residents.
 Facilities have also lacked adequate supplies of protective gear.